Information for Scholarship Recipients

-These scholarships are funded directly by donors, who can be alumni, corporations, foundations, or friends of Stetson.
-These are different than Stetson merit-based scholarships, which are funded by the University.
-Your donor scholarship helps underwrite, or may completely replace, your Stetson-funded scholarship.
+Donor-funded scholarships are scholarships funded directly by donors.
+Donors can be alumni, corporations, foundations or friends of Stetson University.
+These are different than merit-based scholarships, which are funded by the university.
+Your donor scholarship helps underwrite, or may completely replace, your university-funded scholarship.

 How was I selected for my donor-funded scholarship?

-Financial Aid matches students with scholarship criteria that are determined by scholarship donors or their representatives in consultation with Stetson.
-In some cases, the Dean may collaborate with faculty and staff members in selecting students for scholarships that are specific to a college, school, major or program.
+The Office of Student Financial Planning matches students with scholarship criteria determined by scholarship donors or by their representatives in consultation with the university.
+In some cases, the dean or your college or school may collaborate with faculty and staff in selecting students for scholarships that are specific to a college, school, major or program.

 What do I need to do to keep my donor-funded scholarship?

 You need to continue to meet the scholarship's criteria and GPA requirement.
-If your scholarship is based on your financial need, you will need to fill out your FAFSA every year.
+If your scholarship is based on your financial need, you will need to complete your FAFSA every year.
 You should also remain active in campus life and participate in the Donor-Funded Scholarship Program when asked.

 What information is shared with my scholarship donors?

-We may acquire a photo of you from the Stetson website and will ask for your permission to use a photograph of you in any publication.
+We may acquire a photo of you; if we do, we will ask for your permission to use it before doing so.
 We will not report confidential information, such as your GPA, and we will not share your personal contact information without first contacting you for permission.
-All other information shared is dependent upon the student in their writing of thank-you notes and other forms of communication.
+All other information shared is dependent upon you in your writing of thank-you notes and other forms of communication.

-If you have any question about the awarding of donor-funded scholarships and your eligibility, feel free to contact the Office of Student Financial Planning.
+If you have question about the awarding of donor-funded scholarships and your eligibility, contact the Office of Student Financial Planning.

 Information for Scholarship Recipients